Dong Ding Traditional AFloating Leaves Tea

 This is a soulful oolong.
 It can be pleasant grandpa style, and it can be stretched for more meditative sessions.
 If you are interested in learning more deeply about tea, and anything about this description seems novel to you, please try it for yourself.
 This tea is a great teacher.
 Alternatively, if you like a good tasting, strong, clean oolong tea that grand-daddy would be happy to sip, you, too, should do yourself a favor and try this tea.

-Fills the mouth with a tacky, grippy sensation that gives the broth weight and leaves a long lasting impression.
-Full and warm in the throat, melting into the body with a penetrating buzz.
+Tacky, grippy texture gives the broth weight and leaves a long lasting impression.
+Lively on the tongue and palate, with a warm throaty aftertaste.
+Melting into the body, this tea provides a potent buzz.

 - Harvest Location : Dong Ding, Nantou, Taiwan